MicroEJ/docs/VEEPortingGuide/uiReleaseNotes.rst

 **Vivante VG-Lite**

-The VG-Lite C module `com.microej.clibrary.llimpl(microui-vglite)`_ targets the NXP CPU that provide the Vivante VG-Lite accelerator.
+The VG-Lite C module `com.microej.clibrary.llimpl(microui-vglite)`_ targets the NXP CPU that provides the Vivante VG-Lite accelerator.

 This C module provides some drawing algorithms that are disabled by default.

 * The rendering time of a simple shape with the GPU (time in the VG-Lite library + GPU setup time + rendering time) is more important than the direct rendering in software.
 To enable the hardware rendering for the simple shapes, set the define ``VGLITE_USE_GPU_FOR_SIMPLE_DRAWINGS``  in ``display_configuration.h``.
-* The rendering time of a RGB565 image on a RGB565 buffer without applying an opacity (alpha == 0xff) is more important than than the direct rendering in software (this kind of drawing consists to perform a simple memory copy).
+* The rendering time of a RGB565 image on a RGB565 buffer without applying an opacity (alpha == 0xff) is more important than the direct rendering in software (this kind of drawing consists in performing a simple memory copy).
 To enable the hardware rendering for the RGB565 images, set the define ``VGLITE_USE_GPU_FOR_RGB565_IMAGES``  in ``display_configuration.h``.
-* According to the VG-Lite GPU revision, the transparent images ARGB8888, ARGB1555 and ARGB4444 are not compatible.
+* Depending on the VG-Lite GPU revision, the transparent images ARGB8888, ARGB1555 and ARGB4444 are not compatible.
 The old GPU revisions don't render correctly the transparent images because the pre-multiplication of the pixel opacity is not propagated to the pixel color components.
 To enable the hardware rendering for the transparent images, set the define ``VGLITE_USE_GPU_FOR_TRANSPARENT_IMAGES``  in ``display_configuration.h``.
 Note this limitation does not concern the A8 and A4 formats.

 The following table describes the accelerated features: